guitaripod/minibanana/README.md

 ## Security Notes

-- API key is stored in environment variables
+- API key can be stored in environment variables or browser localStorage
-- Images are processed client-side
+- Images are processed client-side only
-- No user data is stored on the server
+- No user data is transmitted to or stored on external servers
+- All image generation happens through direct API calls from the browser

 ## License